 Languages and Translations

-Learn how to enable automatic translations in Caplena, and view translations across your project and exports.
+Learn how to enable automatic translations and view them across your project and exports.

 You can enable automatic translation with the click of a button.
 Through that functionality, the application will work in practically any language.